-All Parsons' personnel, subcontractors and visitors will meet at Building 125 at the beginning of each day or upon arrival.
+All Parsons personnel, subcontractors and visitors will meet at Building 125 at the beginning of each day or upon arrival.

-11.4 SITE COMMUNICATIONS
+12.4 SITE COMMUNICATIONS

-The BRAC Environmental Coordinator will be informed of the project schedule and will be provided a list of the relevant personnel via verbal communication prior to commencement of work; verbal updates on project status and activities will be communicated daily.
+Project schedule and personnel will be verbally communicated to the BRAC Environmental Coordinator prior to commencement of work; verbal updates on project status and activities will be communicated daily.
 There is a phone in the Parsons on-site field office located in Building 125 in the Administrative Area.
 On-site communications will be achieved orally with a contingency for hand signals, air horn signals, FM two-way radio or cellular phones (in the absence of suspected ordnance).
 Routine site communications will be maintained between all work crews and the support zone with two-way radios.

-On-site emergency communications will be maintained by the use of hand signals, air horns, on-site two-way radios or cell phones.
-Details of the emergency communications are contained in the Emergency Response Plan in Section 14.
+On-site emergency communications will be maintained by the use of hand signals, air horns, on-site twoway radios or cell phones.
+Details of the emergency communications are contained in the Emergency Response Plan in Section 16 of this SHSP.

-11.5 UNEXPLODED ORDNANCE CLEARANCE
+12.5 UNEXPLODED ORDNANCE CLEARANCE

-Certain SWMUs (e.g., SEAD-16) are known to contain various types of unexploded ordnance (UXO) or explosives.
-Only trained UXO technicians will be in the area when the initial clearing is in progress, with all other personnel observing the MSD.
-All movement on these sites shall be along clearly marked cleared roads and pathways and UXO technicians will be on hand at all times to ensure that non-UXO personnel follow all procedures relative to UXO.
-Cleared roads and pathways shall be clearly marked using wooden stakes, engineer tape or some other highly visible means.
-All site personnel shall be given an Ordnance Recognition course prior to commencing field operations.
+Certain SWMUs (as listed in Table A-1) are known to contain various types of unexploded ordnance (UXO) or explosives.
+Only trained UXO technicians will be in the area when the initial clearing is in progress.
+All movement on these sites shall be along cleared roads and pathways and UXO-trained personnel will be on hand at all times to ensure that untrained personnel follow all procedures relative to UXO.
+Cleared roads and pathways shall be marked.
 ON-SITE WORKERS SHALL NOT STRAY FROM THE CLEARED PATHWAYS AND ROAD!
+UXO found on the site may have been subjected to stresses which render them very unstable and the UXO may detonate with even very slight disturbance.
 ON-SITE WORKERS SHALL NOT TOUCH, KICK, OR OTHERWISE DISTURB ANY MATERIALS ON-SITE WHICH MAY BE UXO.
-IF A UXO IS ENCOUINTERED IT WILL BE REPORTED IMMEDIATELY TO THE UXO TECHNICIAN.

-Additional information on UXO clearance is included in Section 10 of this document.
+Additional information on UXO clearance is included in Section 19 of this document.